kwark32/robo_arena_team_3/index.md

 ![Summary](/Summary/main_menu.png)

-The single player, online and local buttons start an offline, online and local game respectively.<br>
+The single player, online and local buttons start an offline, online game respectively (local doesn't work so far).<br>
-The settings include sliders for the master, sound effects and music volume.
+The settings include sliders for the master, sound effects and music volume and a fullscreen checkbox.

 ![Summary](/Summary/settings.png)